 The Society’s London premises, which house its administrative headquarters, the Library and Archive, is situated in three adjoining Mews properties on the eastern edge of the Bloomsbury area (about 10 minutes walk from the British Museum).
 The Office is open from 9.30 to 5.00, Monday to Friday and the Library from 10.30 to 4.30 each day, Monday to Friday.
 The Archive has limited research space so appointments must be made in advance to consult records.

-In London, the Society has at present four full-time members of staff - the Director, Finance & Business Manager, Education & Public Engagement Manager and Office Manager.
+In London, the Society has at present four full-time members of staff - the Director, Education & Public Engagement Manager, Finance & Business Manager, and Publications Manager.

 Fieldwork and Public Engagement Manager (Egypt)